DavidKRichter/NYC-Rent-Forecasting-SARIMAX/README.md

 ## Exogenous Variables as Leading Indicators

-While it seems intuitively likely that all of these factors have played some role in driving **current** rental prices, we can only rely on the predictive power of our exogenous variables if they make good predictions for earlier time periods as well.
-I therefore divided the data set into five three year periods and calculated the correlations of the target variable with each of the exogenous variables for a series of lags, the goal being to identify the exogenous variables that were consistent leading indicators for the target variable at a certain number of lags.
+While it seems likely that all of these factors have played some role in driving currently rental prices, we can only rely on the predictive power of our exogenous variables if our model make good predictions for earlier time periods as well.
+I therefore divided the data set into five three year periods and for each period, calculated the correlations of the target variable with each of the exogenous variables for a series of lags.
+My goal was to identify the exogenous variables that were consistent leading indicators for the target variable at a certain number of lags.

 Because the 2013-2019 period showed stable growth in both rental prices and most of the exogenous variables, correlations were often consistently high for all lags throughout this period.
 My choice of leading indicators was therefore heavily dependent on correlations for the other three periods.